-Over this ten-year period of time, Probation has continued to work to identify and utilize assessments, processes and programs that uphold public safety, are cost effective, and increase positive outcomes.
+Over this ten-year period, Probation has continued to work to identify and utilize assessments, processes and programs that uphold public safety, are cost effective, and increase positive outcomes.
 There is a continued focus on the identification and implementation of evidence-based practices (EBP) and principles.
 To be considered an EBP a program or practice has undergone significant research rigor and, if implemented correctly, will deliver improved outcomes.
-This effort is consistent with the principles of evidence-based decision-making and supports the approach of working with individuals on the basis of their unique needs.
+This effort is consistent with the principles of evidence-based decision-making and supports the approach of working with individuals based on their unique needs.

-Going into FY 2017, Probation is collectively staffed at 90 percent of need (96 percent probation officer, 75.2 percent support staff, and 80.4 percent supervisors).
+Moving into FY 2019, Probation is collectively staffed at 88.9 percent of need (92.2% probation officer, 76.9% support staff, 80.7% supervisors, and 55.5% probation managers).
 Probation supervisors play a vital role in the effective implementation of evidence-based practices and principles through quality assurance practices, performance feedback, and coaching.
 Tending to the daily management of their units contributes to the overall management of the department, a fundamental need of every organization.
-For these reasons, Probation's three-year plan is to increase staffing levels of supervisors to 100 percent while maintaining current levels for probation officers and support staff.
-As illustrated in the tables below, the total FTE need over three years is 72 staff (supervisors, probation officers and support staff).
+As illustrated in the tables below, to fully staff probation in three years, the total FTE need is 186 staff (supervisors, probation officers, probation managers and support staff).